fjn308/wfwp/README.md

 # 1. Introduction

-wfwp is a wallpaper displayer for windows.
-It takes 15k+ high quality [featured pictures](https://commons.wikimedia.org/wiki/Commons:Featured_pictures) from [wikimedia commons](https://commons.wikimedia.org/wiki/Main_Page) as an online library. wfwp automatically detects orientations and resolutions of your monitors and displays suitable pictures randomly at a given frequency.
+`wfwp` is a wallpaper displayer for windows.
+Using [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) as its wallpaper source, `wfwp` detects orientations and resolutions of your monitor, automatically selects suitable pictures from over 15,000 high-quality [featured pictures](https://commons.wikimedia.org/wiki/Commons:Featured_pictures), and change them as your wallpaper at a given frequency.

-It also supports: multiple monitors, blacklisting separate pictures or excluding specific categories of pictures, manually switching over pictures, downloading or checking details of original pictures, and http proxy for people who have [limited access to wikipedia](https://en.wikipedia.org/wiki/Censorship_of_Wikipedia).
+Other notable features include: multiple monitors, blacklisting specific pictures or excluding specific categories of pictures, manually switching over pictures, downloading or checking details of original pictures, and HTTP proxy for people who have [limited access to wikipedia](https://en.wikipedia.org/wiki/Censorship_of_Wikipedia).

 # 2. Screenshots